RoPeak/plexify/README.md

 # Plexify

 Plexify is a small CLI that organises movie and TV files into a Plex-friendly folder structure.
-It performs a dry run by default and asks for confirmation when metadata is uncertain.
+It is safe by default and asks for confirmation when metadata is uncertain.

-## Features

-- Dry-run by default
-- Move or copy on apply
-- TVMaze and Wikidata lookups (no API keys)
-- Undo from the last report
-- Interactive selection with candidate lists

 ## Requirements